google/devops-governance/examples/guardrails/folder-factory/.gitlab/workflows/README.md

-# Build Repository from Gitlab
+# Terraform pipeline execution with Gitlab runners and Gitlab repository

-This workflow is to run terraform pipelines using Gitlab CICD.
+This workflow runs terraform pipelines using Gitlab CICD.
 This document covers the steps to setup Gitlab CICD and provides a high level overview of the stages involved:

 ## Prerequisites